 We are exposed to potential product liability and professional indemnity risks that are inherent in the research, development, manufacturing, marketing, and use of pharmaceutical products.
-While we currently have no product candidates for which we have commenced clinical trials or obtained approval for commercial sale, the future use of our product candidates in clinical trials, and the sale of any products for which we may obtain approval in the future, may expose us to liability claims.
+The use of our product candidates in clinical trials, and the sale of any products for which we may obtain approval in the future, may expose us to liability claims.
 These claims might be made by patients that use the product, healthcare providers, pharmaceutical companies, or others selling such products.
 Any claims against us, regardless of their merit, could be difficult and costly to defend and could materially adversely affect the market for our product candidates or any prospects for commercialization of our product candidates.